 Common Problems With Pride of Madeira

 The pride of Madeira is a very easygoing shrub but, like all plants, can present a few problems if not cared for attentively.
-Still, you likely won't have to deal with many issues while growing your pride of Madeira.
+Still, you likely won't have to deal with many issues.

 If your pride of Madeira is planted in overly humid conditions, it may develop powdery mildew on its leaves and flowers, making the plant look dusty or dark.
 You should treat this by removing the affected foliage and treating it with an anti-fungal spray.